CodeSpace-Team/approaching-a-project-and-version-control-2.0/02_Introduction to Version Control with Git.md

      git add .
      ```

-     **Illustration:**

-     _A visual representation showing the movement of a file from the working directory to the staging area._

 2. **Committing Changes** (`git commit`)

    Once your changes are staged, commit them to save a snapshot of your work: